451PCBCOM/PCB-TRC20/Whitepaper/README.md

 451PCBCOM (PCB) TRC-20 token White Paper updates:

+v2.1.- Add more info about the project development.

-v2.- More info added and smart contract update.
+v2.- Add more info and smart contract update.

-v1.3.- More info added.
+v1.3.- Add more info about the project.

 v1.2.- Add index and roadmap.

-v1.1.- More token info added.
+v1.1.- Add more token info.

 v1.0.- First version.